Kvikvne/event-calendar/README.md

 # Event Planner Fontend Components

-Flight Scheduler and Day Scheduler are two components of a web application designed to help you manage events and appointments efficiently.
+Week Scheduler and Day Scheduler are two components of a web application designed to help you manage events and appointments efficiently.
 These components are built with React.js and include various features for organizing your schedule.

 For a live demonstration, please visit [Demo Link](https://event-planner-frontend.onrender.com/).
 Make sure to click "Week" or "Day"!